Faculty of Medicine and Health Sciences

 The Faculty is home to a unique and stellar community of professors, practitioners, researchers, students and support staff.
 It is a burgeoning hub of interdisciplinary collaboration for the training not only of doctors, but also nurses, nurse practitioners, physical therapists, occupational therapists and speech therapists, as well as scientists who are defining new paradigms for health and well-being in this century.

-On campus, the new McGill University Life Sciences Complex, the Steinberg Centre for Simulation and Interactive Learning and the McGill University-Génome Québec Innovation Centre are just three of several wellsprings of excellence and collaboration where the Faculty, with its partners, are working determinedly to advance its mission: to improve the health and well-being of Quebecers and all of society.
+At the Montreal Campus, the McGill University Life Sciences Complex, the Steinberg Centre for Simulation and Interactive Learning, the McGill University-Génome Québec Innovation Centre; and at Campus Outaouais, the Simulation Centre for Interactive Learning (in french) are just four of several wellsprings of excellence and collaboration where the Faculty, with its partners, are working determinedly to advance its mission: to improve the health and well-being of Quebecers and all of society.

 Learn more about the Faculty of Medicine and Health Sciences.